MoeAlsalman/MyWebsite/content/authors/admin/_index.md

 ## About Me

-A student at the University of Illinois Urbana-Champaign, pursuing dual degrees in Dietetics & Nutrition and Cognitive Neuroscience.
+A student at the University of Illinois Urbana-Champaign, pursuing dual degrees in Dietetics & Nutrition and Brain & Cognitive Science.
 Serving as a Research Assistant, focusing on mental health and nutrition, while also contributing as a Teaching Assistant in contemporary nutrition.